Xilinx/Vitis_Model_Composer/README.md

  </table>

 ## What's new in 2020.2?
+### Model Composer and System Generator are unified and you can have blocks from both in the same design
+  * Cosimulate AI Engines blocks and System Generator HDL based blocks.
+  * Import VHDL and Verilog code using System Generator black box and cosimulate with AI Engine blocks.

 ### Support for [Versal](https://www.xilinx.com/products/silicon-devices/acap/versal.html) AI Engines
 * Developing algorithms for AI Engines is now much simpler with Model Composer.
 Here is a subset of new features that were added:
   * Design AI Engine based algorithms by importing AI Engine kernels into Model Composer as blocks